Azure/Communication/README.md

 A flattened view of the roadmap is [also available here](roadmap.md).
 Major updates to Azure Communication Services and other Azure services are available at [https://azure.microsoft.com/updates/](https://azure.microsoft.com/updates/).

-## Create a Special Order for Telephone Numbers

-Details on how to order bulk telephone numbers to be posted shortly.

 ## Latest Release Notes
 - [10/06/2020](./releasenotes/2020-October-06.md).
 Adds SMS and PSTN functionality.
 Initial release of iOS and Android Chat SDKs.
 - [09/22/2020](./releasenotes/2020-September-22.md).
 Initial release of Azure Communication Services, includes SDKs for Resource Management (ARM), Calling and Chat.